 Directed by William Cameron Menzies, Marcel Varnel

-Around 2008 Fox Home Video made a last big push with genre releases on DVD, and commissioned a wealth of interviews through an added value company called New Wave.
-I talked about Voyage to the Bottom of the Sea mainly because they needed somebody willing to do so, but just about every appropriate sci-fi and fantasy spokesman was tapped to gab about vintage Fox attractions like Just Imagine, a title that unfortunately didn’t rate a release.
-1932’s Chandu the Magician did made the grade for DVD.
+Around 2008 Fox Home Video made a last big push with genre releases on DVD, and commissioned a wealth of interviews from an added value company called New Wave.
+I talked about Voyage to the Bottom of the Sea mainly because they needed somebody willing to do so, but just about every appropriate sci-fi and fantasy spokesman was tapped as well.
+We gabbed about vintage Fox attractions like Just Imagine, a title that unfortunately didn’t rate a release.
+1932’s Chandu the Magician did make the grade for DVD.
 Following in the footsteps of Paramount and MGM, Fox began licensing its library for Blu-ray to Twilight Time, and is now granting Kino grazing rights in the Fox vault as well.

 Fortunately for us, Lowe is supported by a great production and attractive talent.
 Bela Lugosi is an excellent black-hearted villain, the kind of foreign menace that writers like Sax Rohmer needed to personify the yellow / Arab / Hindu Peril.
 But despite his mad speeches Lugosi never really seems in charge.
 He supplies none of the knowing, winking complexity that Boris Karloff effortlessly added to similar roles, namely the same year’s The Mask of Fu Manchu, which also makes use of a death ray.
 Still, Bela is in fine form.
 He clearly enjoys contorting his fingers and reciting Roxor’s menacing speeches: “I shall be greater than any pharaoh!
 Civilization and all its works shall be destroyed!
 Men shall return to savagery following only one supreme intelligence… me!”

 Today’s informed film addicts will check out Chandu to glom the terrific work of genius designer William Cameron Menzies.
 The sets for this exotic adventure are as good as anything made until Raiders of the Lost Ark, and they’re all enhanced with marvelous effects tricks — mattes, miniatures, the works — that remain impressive even when they’re not wholly convincing.
 Chandu’s hypnotically induced visions begin with a simple rope trick; soon he’s creating phantom doubles of himself to sneak into crypts and elude pursuers.
-A good running gag has Chandu torment his dipso sidekick Miggles with a recurring case of the hypnotic DTs: Miggles hallucinates a little version of himself, every time he takes a drink.
+A good running gag has Chandu torment his dipso sidekick Miggles with a recurring case of the hypnotic DTs: every time he takes a drink, Miggles hallucinates a little version of himself.
 Sure enough, a ‘mini-me’ Miggles haunts Miggles from then on, appearing in a kitchen cabinet and even on a little camel.
 The script sure missed the boat with the Miggles running gag: the obvious capper would be to have the miniature Miggles pull out a bottle of his own, so they can drink together.

 The killer death ray is the standard Acme chrome & glass item that converts high voltage into a blazing shaft of light.
 One scene has Roxor waxing fiendish over the joy of blasting Paris and London into ashes, a sight that William Cameron Menzies turns into an impressive special effect.
 Of course, that’s all wishful thinking for an overreaching arch villain.
 Try as he may, Roxor can’t get his &%@#! death ray to function: